konfuzio-ai/ai-comedy-club/bots/seinfeld_ai/README.md

 The demo tells user a joke and watches him enjoy it :D

 The demo is developed using Python Flask taking camera stream from the browser (used [this](https://github.com/NakulLakhotia/Live-Streaming-using-OpenCV-Flask/tree/main) repo as a starting point) and utilized [FER](https://pypi.org/project/fer/) for detecting and analyzing viewers emotions.
-It'aint beautiful, but that also makes it funny xD
+It'aint beautiful or very interactive, but that also makes it funny xD

 ![A screenshot of a 'Comedy stage' ](ComedyClubStage/Capture.PNG)